Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Preliminaries and Definitions

 \subsection{The Benchmark: Dynamic Monotone Functions}

 Whenever we speak of ``monotone'' functions in this paper, we mean strictly monotone pseudo-Boolean functions, defined as follows. \begin{definition} We call \(f: \{0,1\}^n \to \mathbb{R} \) \emph{monotone} if \(f(x) > f(y)\) for every pair \(x, y \in \{0,1\}^n\) with \(x \neq y\) and \(x_i \ge y_i\) for all \(1 \le i \le n\). \end{definition} In this paper we will consider the following set of benchmarks.
-For each $t\in \NN$, let $f^t:\{0,1\}^n \to \mathbb{R}$ be a monotone function that may be adversarially chosen based on $x^t$.
+For each~$t\in \NN$, let $f^t:\{0,1\}^n \to \mathbb{R}$ be a monotone function that may change at each step depending on \(x^t\).
 Then the selection step in the $t$-th generation of Algorithm~\ref{alg:saocl} is performed with respect to $f^t$.
 By slight abuse of notation we will still speak of \emph{a} dynamic monotone function $f$.

-All our results (positive and negative) hold in this adversarial setup.
+All our results (positive and negative) hold in this dynamic setup.
 This set of benchmarks is quite general.
-Of course, it contains the static setup that we only have a single monotone function to optimize, which includes linear functions and \onemax as special cases.
+Of course, it contains the static setup in which we only have a single monotone function to optimize, which includes linear functions and \onemax as special cases.
 It also contains the setup of Dynamic Linear Functions (originally introduced as Noisy Linear Functions in~\cite{lengler2018noisy}) and Dynamic BinVal~\cite{lengler2020large,lengler2021runtime}.
 On the other hand, all monotone functions share the same global optimum $(1\ldots 1)$, have no local optima, and flipping a zero-bit into a one-bit strictly improves the fitness.
 In the dynamic setup, these properties still hold ``locally'', within each selection step.
-Thus the setup falls into the general framework by Jansen~\cite{jansen2007brittleness}, which was extended to the \emph{partially ordered EA} (PO-EA) by Colin, Doerr, F\'erey~\cite{colin2014monotonic}.
+Thus, the setup falls into the general framework by Jansen~\cite{jansen2007brittleness}, which was extended to the \emph{partially ordered EA} (PO-EA) by Colin, Doerr, F\'erey~\cite{colin2014monotonic}.
 This implies that the \ooea with mutation rate $c/n$ finds the optimum of every such Dynamic Monotone Function in expected time $O(n\log n)$ if $c<1$, and in time $O(n^{3/2})$ if $c=1$.